Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # List of games that display a printer support on the box but without any printing feature confirmed by players

-These games display a printer support logo on their box but I did not find any evidence of a printer library into their code (even a remainder) and it seems than nobody on internet was able to print something from them since more than 20 years:
+These games display a printer support logo on their box but I did not find any evidence of a printer library into their code (even a remainder) and it seems than nobody on internet was able to print something from them since more than 20 years.
+The consensus is that these game do not have printer support:

 - *Grand Theft Auto (USA version)*
 - *The Muppet (USA version)*

 In consequence, I won't include them in the official list.
 The printer logo on the box is very probably a dumb copy-paste made from a generic template for graphists.
-These two games beeing very average, their cover is at the image of their content.

 # Time for statistics !